belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 ping pong

-* PII - bound by law to keep private - especially here in Germany
+* PII - Personally identifiable information - bound by law to keep private - especially here in Germany
 * restricted - on top of being confidential of course
 * confidential